Finding the best training and racing shoes for a marathon is highly important. Photo: iRunFar/Eszter Horanyi

 Why You Should Trust Us

-This best marathon running shoes guide was compiled with the expertise and testing experience of the iRunFar team, supplemented by extensive research by author Alli Hartz and input from seasoned running shoe experts.
+This best marathon running shoes guide was compiled with the expertise and testing experience of the iRunFar team and supplemented by extensive research by author Alli Miles.
+It also received input from seasoned running shoe experts.

-We began by compiling and considering a list of nearly three dozen running shoes currently on the market that are ideal for training and racing the marathon distance.
-We whittled down this list and sent our top picks to our team of testers, who extensively test dozens of running shoes throughout each year.
 Our testers ran in the shoes for several weeks, collectively putting in hundreds of miles and providing feedback on fit, feel, stability, cushion, performance, durability, and other factors.
-Some of our testers took the shoes to the New York City Marathon, while others are training for the upcoming California International Marathon in December.
+Some of our testers took the shoes to the New York City Marathon, while others used them for training for the California International Marathon.
 After all of this research and testing, we further narrowed our list of the best to the shoes laid out in this guide.
+We continue to test new shoes on the market and keep this guide updated.

 Frequently Asked Questions About Marathon Shoes